process-street/scala-encase/README.md

 An Scala library for changing between camelCase, snake_case, kebab-case, and more.

-See also [encase-js](https://github.com/process-street/encase.js) for the JavaScript version.
+See also [encase.js](https://github.com/process-street/encase.js) for the JavaScript version.

 ## Installation

 In [SBT](http://http://www.scala-sbt.org/):

 ```
-libraryDependencies += "st.process" %% "scala-encase" % "1.0"
+// Still need to set this up
 ```

 ## Notes